hemanthkumargr/docs/commercialFeatures/Sagepay-Advance-Configuration.md

 ## Customizing the SagepayCheckoutService

-Broadleaf provides the `SagepayCheckoutService`, an abstraction layer on top of the payment workflow that aids in creating the objects necessary for completing a successful checkout.
+Broadleaf provides the `SagepayFormCheckoutService`, an abstraction layer on top of the payment workflow that aids in creating the objects necessary for completing a successful checkout.
 The `blSagepayCheckoutService` can be overridden using a custom implementation.
 This API is called from the `BroadleafSagepayFormController` used in the [[Sagepay Quick Start]] solution.